Connect with us

 News

-The controversial industry conference is set to take place in Bush House
+The controversial industry conference is set to enter its fourth year

 Demonstrators protest against the London Defence Conference in May last year.
 Photo: Kayla Rahaman

-Students affiliated with multiple King’s College London societies at are due to protest against the annual London Defence Conference (LDC) outside Bush House tomorrow (Friday).
+Students affiliated with multiple King’s College London societies are due to protest against the annual London Defence Conference (LDC) outside Bush House tomorrow (Friday).

 The LDC is an annual event on defence and geopolitics hosted in cojunction with King’s School of Security Studies.
 It draws together policymakers, industry leaders and academia.